embrace-io/embrace-docs/docs/ios/open-source/integration/index.md

 We recommend following these steps in order.

 - First, [link the Embrace SDK](/ios//open-source/integration/linking-embrace.md) to your Xcode project.
 - Then, initialize the [Embrace Client](/ios/open-source/integration/embrace-client.md) as close to launch of your application code as possible.
 - For configuration options in the SDK, read about the [`Embrace.Options`](/ios/open-source/integration/embrace-options.md) object that is used to initialize it.
-Also consider which signals you would like to [customizing the signals](/ios/open-source/integration/customizing-signals.md) that the Embrace SDK automatically captures.
-- For configuration options in the SDK, read about the [`Embrace.Options`](/ios/open-source/integration/embrace-options.md) object that is used to initialize it.
 Also consider which signals you would like to [autoinstrument with the Embrace SDK](/ios/open-source/integration/customizing-signals.md).